AshGreyG/ashgreyg.github.io/post/CS/Cryptography/Cryptography-basic-01-introduction.typ

-Assuming English alphabet is being encrypted (the text is grammatically correct English writing), the key space is of size $26! ≈ 2^88$ but this doesn't mean the cipher is secure: the mono-alphabetic substitution cipher can be attacked by utilizing statical patterns of the English language.
+Assuming English alphabet is being encrypted (the text is grammatically correct English writing), the key space is of size $26! ≈ 2^88$ but this doesn't mean the cipher is secure: the mono-alphabetic substitution cipher can be attacked by utilizing statistical patterns of the English language.

 + For any key, the mapping of each letter is fixed and so if $m_i$ is mapped to $k(m_i)$, then every appearance of $m_i$ in the plaintext will result in